rowanwincote/GBS-pipeline/README.md

 # GBS-pipeline
-Simple pipeline for GBS identification
+Simple pipeline for GBS identification using Kraken2 and Bracken